lelynn/RFmasked/README.md

 # RFmasked

 Predicting masked areas of seen images based on the RF gaussians * brain signals.
 In this version, the provided test data of the dataset was not used.
 The privided training set was split using `splitting_data.ipynb` to create training and test sets.
+That is because the test set contained many repeats as shown in the below graph:
+![/img_count.png]

 <b> Gaussian RFs </b> are made (& visualized) in the notebook `multivariate_gaussian.ipynb`.
 Then the images were cropped using `cropping_images.ipynb`.